 Choosing a keyboard for the iPad isn't always straightforward, however.
 You need to decide whether you want a case with an integrated keyboard or whether a standalone will do the job?
 And what about a trackpad too and mechanical keyboard switches?
 Our guide below aims to help you decide We'll round up the best iPad keyboards money can buy, and outline the advantages and disadvantages of each.
 Whatever your needs, you'll find the best iPad keyboard for you.

-If you’ve not yet bought an iPad and want to get some money off, don’t forget to check our round-up of the best iPad deals (and with Black Friday approaching, be sure to check our best Black Friday iPad deals).
+If you’ve not yet bought an iPad and want to get some money off, don’t forget to check our round-up of the best iPad deals.
 Already got your iPad?
 Then see our guides to the best iPad stands, the best iPad stylus and the best deals on smart keyboards for iPad.

 Want the best iPad case you can get?
 Then look no further than Logitech’s Combo Touch.
 This two-in-one case has a clever detachable keyboard, which offers great flexibility. the keyboard's great and works with Apple’s Smart Connector for super-fast connectivity.
 The trackpad is also fantastic.
 It lets you tap anywhere, so there’s no “dead zone” at the top.